hackboyMcHack/bronco/index2.md

 ### Usage

 1. Make sure your bike is paired with the CBY app.
-2. Open the ***Bronco*** app, tap "Connect to bike"
+2. Open the ***Bronco Unleashed*** app, tap "Connect to bike"
+3. Unlock the bike and tap "Gear".
-3. Choose your new speed and tap "Apply".
+4. Choose your new speed and tap "Apply".
-4. Done, you can close the app.
+5. Done, you can close the app, or continue to use it if you like it more than the official one.

 ⠀